CAMPUS NEWS

 As concerns grow over the pressures faced by young children in Uganda’s education system, parents, educators, and experts are urging schools to adopt more flexible schedules and child-centered teaching approaches.

-Aisha Wansale, a mother of five, voiced her frustrations over the early morning routines imposed on children.
+Aisha Wansale, a mother of five, voices her frustrations over the early morning routines imposed on children.
 “The school vans pick up children very early, and by the time they arrive in class, they’re exhausted.
-This makes them hate school,” Wansale said.
-She advocated for a more flexible schedule that allows children, especially younger ones, to sleep longer and avoid unnecessary stress.
+This makes them hate school,” Wansale says .
+She advocates for a more flexible schedule that allows children, especially younger ones, to sleep longer and avoid unnecessary stress.

 Moses Mpanga Clinical Psychologist MIND Nest Uganda